olofhellman/SinterpixelsSupportFiles/docs/UsingReferences.md

 ```
-mass of ion -2 of document -1
+radius of circle -2 of document -1
 ```

-gets the mass of the second to last ion of the last document.
+gets the mass of the second to last circle of the last document.

 #### next topic: [Scripting In Depth D: Communicating with Other Apps](ScriptingOtherApps.md)